jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Services might have vulnerabilities e.g buffer overflow:
 		- Buffers are memory storage regions that temporarily hold data while it is being transferred from one location to another.
 A buffer overflow (or buffer overrun) occurs when the volume of data exceeds the storage capacity of the memory buffer.
 As a result, the program attempting to write the data to the buffer overwrites adjacent memory locations.
 		-Attackers exploit buffer overflow issues by overwriting the memory of an application.
 This changes the execution path of the program, triggering a response that damages files or exposes private information.
 For example, an attacker may introduce extra code, sending new instructions to the application to gain access to IT systems.
+		Buffer overflows can be used by attackers to crash a web-server or execute malicious code.
 	- Web server exploits
 		- Session hijacking: compromises the session token by stealing or predicting a valid session token to gain unauthorized access to the web server.
 			- Can be done through session sniffing, client-side attacks e.g malicious JavaScript attacks, man in the middle attack - alters communication between two parties who believe they are communicating with each other